SimoneAragno/becalib/README.md

   </a>

-BECALIB is a tool designed to run thermal analyses of building envelope components such as walls, roofs, and floors.
+BECALIB is a tool designed to run thermal analysis of building envelope components such as walls, roofs, and floors.

-With this tool, you can define the materials and air gaps in a multi-layer component, run thermal analyses, and generate diagrams.
+With this tool, you can define the materials and air gaps in a multi-layer component, run thermal analysis, and generate diagrams.

 Currently, BECALIB focuses on analyzing summer performance.
 Specifically, it can compute time-shift and decrement factors.
 These values allow designers to evaluate and quantify a component's ability to break heat flow and reduce cooling loads.